niksilver/clockabout/README.md

 a script, even with the mod enabled, then you can save the Clockabout script's parameters and load them back when you run the script again.

-If a script runs without and Clockabout parameters being loaded, then Clockabout's clock will not start by default.
+If a script runs without any Clockabout parameters being loaded from a PSET, then
+Clockabout's clock will not start by default.
 This is different to running Clockabout as script (with or without the mod), when its default is to start its clock as soon as it loads.